Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 If someone needs two load cells and a meter to do a specific job, they can check out the two load cells and a meter and adapters and perform the calibration or test.

-The other load cells that are unused would then be available for someone else.
-If done correctly, there is quite a bit of benefit.
+The other unused load cells would then be available for someone else.
+If done correctly, this would be quite beneficial.

-Let's start by dealing with the requirements of both ISO 376 and ASTM E74 standards.
+Let's start by dealing with ISO 376 and ASTM E74 standards requirements.

 These are standards required for calibrating force-proving instruments, most commonly known as load cells, to calibrate other force-measuring instruments, force machines, hardness machines, and testing machines, using ASTM E74, ASTM E4, ASTM E-10, ASTM E-18, ISO 376, ISO 7500 and so on.